api7/api7-ingress-controller/README.md

 ## Description

 The APISIX Ingress Controller allows you to run the APISIX Gateway as a Kubernetes Ingress to handle inbound traffic for a Kubernetes cluster.
-It dynamically configures and manages the API7 Gateway using Gateway API resources.
+It dynamically configures and manages the APISIX Gateway using Gateway API resources.

 ## Document